 Businesses need knowledgeable attorneys to handle business disputes.

-Whether a large global corporation or a one-person operation, chances are your business will be involved in some type of legal dispute with the government or a partner, vendor, customer, or shareholder.
+Whether a large global corporation or a one-person operation, chances are your business will be involved in some type of legal dispute with a government agency, or a business partner, vendor, customer, or shareholder.
 Commercial litigation attorneys handle business disputes that are directly related to your core business.
-This usually involves sales, distribution, product integrity, trade secrets, and regulatory compliance and might include any or all of the following:
+These cases usually involve sales, distribution, product integrity, trade secrets, and regulatory compliance, and could include any or all of the following:

 Lawsuits by shareholders and investors or lawsuits involving entities with a fiduciary responsibility to the company

 Contract disputes between a company and its vendors, customers/clients, franchisees or employees

 Out-of court settlement.
 The parties involved in the dispute may choose to have their attorneys negotiate and settle without involving the court system.

 Arbitration.
 An alternate dispute resolution process is arbitration.
 Arbitration is often simpler and could be less expensive than going to court.
 Both parties select an arbitrator or panel of arbitrators.
 The result is binding and is usually not made public.

 Mediation.
 In mediation, a neutral third party trained in negotiation helps both parties reach an agreement.
 The result of mediation is not usually made public.